mongodb/docs/source/reference/server-status.rst

    The ``repl`` data structure contains status information for MongoDB's replication (i.e. "replica set") configuration.
-These values only appear when replication is enabled for the current host.
+These values only appear when the current host has replication enabled.

    See :doc:`/core/replication` for more information on replication.

 .. status:: repl.setName

    The ``repl.setName`` field contains a string with the name of the current replica set.
-This value is taken from :option:`--replSet
-   <mongod --replSet>`` command line argument, or :setting`replSet`
-   value in the configuration file.
+This value reflects the :option:`--replSet <mongod --replSet>` command line argument, or :setting:`replSet` value in the configuration file.

    See :doc:`/core/replication` for more information on replication.